elecomexp/portfolio/README.md

 This project consists of two distinct components centered on database management and practical SQL applications.

-* Part I - **SQL Murder Mystery Game**.
-You will investigate a murder in SQL City by applying SQL concepts and queries.
+* SQL Murder Mystery Game - You will investigate a murder in SQL City by applying SQL concepts and queries.
-* Part II - **Database Modeling**.
-Create and Maintain a Database with SQL.
+* Database Modeling - Create and Maintain a Database with SQL.
 You will design and manage a database model that stores information about suppliers and the parts they provide.

 ### [Diamonds Classifier with PySpark on DataBricks](./diamonds_big_data_pyspark/)